jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-one.md

 ```

 Ok.
 If you try to build this project now it will of course not work because we haven't implemented any of these methods.
-The simplest working version of this would be an in-memory database that will be completely re-created every time we
+Let's get this working with an in-memory database that will be completely re-created every time we start the application.
-start the application.
-Let's start by making a trait to encode the API we sketched out in our main file.
-Create a new
+We can start by making a trait to encode the API we sketched out in our main file.
+To do this, create a new file
-file `src/lib.rs` with the following trait:
+`src/lib.rs` with the following trait:

 ```rust
 use std::collections::hash_map::Iter;